Hecter94/EndlessSky-PluginArchive/plugins.md

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### Olden Things
 Adds some ancient ES history to the current version of the game as well as makess some changes to the UI.
-The outfits and ships can be accessed with [Ciu Kreo](https://github.com/RestingImmortal/Ciu-Kreo) or Omnis, found within [Adde](https://github.com/Darcman99/Adde-Endless-Sky).
+The outfits and ships can be accessed with [Ciu Kreo](https://github.com/RestingImmortal/Ciu-Kreo) or Omnis, found [here](https://github.com/EndlessSkyCommunity/-Omnis).

 </blockquote>
 </details>